jeremymaya/mc-exercise/README.md

 In the pair Bob and Carol pair programming, Carol failed to navigate Bob to git pull origin master before creating a new branch from master.

 Later when Carol was working with Ted they should not have been working directly on the master branch.

+Alice failed navigate Ted to create a branch first time.
+Then she did not ask Ted whether she should’ve created a branch after resolving the first merge conflict when she was driving.